lsst-dm/dm_dev_guide/services/lsst-dev.rst

 Note that the SSD and GPFS-backed stacks are independent: while both will automatically contain the latest LSST software releases, other products declared in a given stack will not automatically become available in the other.

-Administators may wish to note that the shared stack is automatically updated using the script :file:`~lsstsw/shared-stack/shared_stack.py`, which is executed nightly by Cron.
+Administrators may wish to note that the shared stack is automatically updated using the script :file:`~lsstsw/shared-stack/shared_stack.py`, which is executed nightly by Cron.

 .. _lsst-dev-xpra: